Coming Soon 👀 At the beginning of April, you’ll be

 Truer words were never spoken.
 Kids and adults don’t come with instructions manuals

-Mark DeMist Premium Member about 1 month ago
+Mark DeMist Premium Member 10 months ago

 The truest thing ever as a parent is “everyone is making it up as they go”.